 If you need a general purpose audio editor, I can recommend GoldWave as a good example.
 (I had previously also recommended CoolEdit 2000, but since Syntrillium Software was acquired by Adobe Systems, that program has sadly been discontinued).
 Another editor that has many satisfied users is Audacity, and it has the added bonus of being freeware.

-So at this stage my advice is that it can't hurt to try running Wave Repair on Windows 10.
+My advice is that it can't hurt to try running Wave Repair on Windows 10.
 If it turns out not to work for you, it's easy to uninstall it.
-If you do decide to try it on Windows 10, I advise you not to install it in the default place (Program Files), as Windows 10 protects that area.
-Instead, install it somewhere innocuous, such as C:\WAVREP.
-Also, be sure to have a read of the next paragraph about Windows Vista/7/8.
+If you do decide to try it on Windows 10, I advise you to download the latest release (4.9.5), as this installs itself by default into C:\WAVREP rather than the Program Files folder, as Windows 10 protects that area.
+You can install earlier versions, but make sure to change the default installation location to somewhere innocuous, such as C:\WAVREP.

 Evaluation PeriodIn order that you can try it out to see if it will be useful to you, it is fully functional for a 30 day evaluation period.
 After this time, it needs to be registered to remain fully functional; the price is 30 US dollars.
 However, some features do continue to work without registration - see the Freeware Mode page.